vega/altair/doc/getting_started/overview.rst

 The key idea is that you are declaring links between *data columns* and *visual encoding channels*, such as the x-axis, y-axis, color, etc. The rest of the plot details are handled automatically.
-Building on this declarative plotting idea, a surprising number of useful plots and visualizations can be created using a relatively concise grammar.
+Building on this declarative plotting idea, a surprising range of simple to sophisticated plots and visualizations can be created using a relatively concise grammar.

 .. _Vega: http://vega.github.io/vega
 .. _Vega-Lite: http://vega.github.io/vega-lite